simras/CLAP/README.md

 4. Install pyicos (https://bitbucket.org/regulatorygenomicsupf/pyicoteo)

-5. Download mapping indexes and other files from (links provided below for 6 species), copy to the folder CLAP, unpack and merge with folder CLAP/resources (it should happen automatically with wget and tar command described in section 3)
+5. Download mapping indexes and other files from (Share-links provided below for 6 species), copy to the folder CLAP, unpack and merge with folder CLAP/resources (it should happen automatically with wget and tar command described below.)

-Ensure that your annotation and sequence file will be used (open scripts/CLAP.sh)

-Change lines to fit your Ensembl version and species name.

-        # Mapping index location
-        # Ensembl version
-        ver=87
-        species=homo_sapiens

-Processed and tested annotation and sequence files can be found here
+6. Set paths in scripts/CLAP.sh to the mapper bwa-pssm.

+        # Absolute path to binary
+        bwa=$BASE/../../bwa-pssm/bwa

 #### Share-links
 <b><i>Homo sapians</i></b><BR>